Draft Concept Plan

 Anyone from the community can attend the committee meetings.
 See the "Contact" page if you would like to get in touch with us.

 The community survey is now closed.
 Thanks to everyone who participated.
 We had 462 responses which exceeded our goals for a 95% confidence level with a 5% margin of error.
-Go to the participation page to see the survey results.
+Go to the Survey Results page for a summary of the responses.